lalamove/challenge/set_mobile.md

   - Write tests that cover edge cases.

 ## Notes
-  - Don't use any third party test framework.
-Use UI Automator 2.0 for Android or XCUITest (with Swift) for iOS.
+  - You could choose any test framework.
+(We prefer UI Automator 2.0 for Android or XCUITest (with Swift) for iOS).
   - Choose one platform (iOS/Android) most appropriate for you.
   - Unit tests are out of scope.